1963 Singaporean general election: Campaign

 The elections, held in the midst of Singapore's merger with Malaysia, are remembered as the PAP's hardest-fought as the party faced intensive challenges from three other parties that fielded nearly full slates.
 BS collated with Parti Rakyat, and fielded candidates in all but two seats, while UPP had an unusually large number of candidates.
 Earlier that year on 2 February, as part of an anti-communist security operation, the PAP government with support of the Malaysian federal government and the British government had launched Operation Coldstore to detain several BS leaders, including Lim Chin Siong, which severely hampered BS.

 On the final night of campaigning, PAP officials issued a sudden warning: if BS were to win the election and defeat the PAP, the federal government in Kuala Lumpur might deploy troops to Singapore and invoke emergency powers, bypassing the incoming BS-led government, allegedly due to its perceived pro-communist stance.
 This last-minute tactic, seen by many as fearmongering, left BS with no opportunity to respond.
 Nevertheless, it appeared to sway public sentiment and may have contributed significantly to the PAP's victory the following day.

 The sole Workers' Party (WP) legislator David Marshall resigned from the party he founded and became the only independent.
 Another participant was Singapore Alliance, an extension of the ruling federal Alliance Party in Malaysia, which was a coalition consisting of the Singapore People's Alliance (SPA) along with the local branches of UMNO, the Malayan Chinese Association and Malayan Indian Congress.
 However, former Chief Minister and leader Lim Yew Hock opted not to run in the elections, citing a defamation campaign by the PAP.

 Results

 In terms of votes, Cairnhill candidate Lim Kim San had the best scoring result of 66.46%; however, 29 out of the 51 constituencies had elected by plurality as a result of first-past-the-post voting.
 Delta's MP-elect Chan Choy Siong had the narrowest winning margin of 0.46%.
 A total of 92 candidates lost their election deposits, with the lowest being 0.72%, held by Moulmein's independent candidate Soo Tho Siu Hee.

+Graph of the party split among 51 seats.